step-/yad-lib/usr/share/doc/yad-lib/index.md

 title: YAD-LIB
-date: 1.3.0
+version: 1.3.1
 homepage: <https://github.com/step-/yad-lib>

-# yad-lib.sh - A Shell Library for yad
+# yad-lib.sh - Enhance yad dialogs in your shell scripts.

 ## Do You Need This Library?

+This shell library simplifies and enhances yad dialog management by providing functions to:

+  * Check yad version and capabilities to ensure compatibility.

-This shell library provides functions for restarting a yad dialog in the same position and with the same size that the user set before the restart was initiated.
+  * Restart yad dialogs in the same screen position and size as before.

+  * Start yad sub-dialogs over or at the four edges of the current dialog, for intuitive and visually consistent popups.

 Section _Dispatching yad_ describes functions that allow controlling yad's initial dialog position and size.